‘Incoming,’ someone screamed and everyone ran for cover beneath the bird places.

 ‘I know things look bad young Frank, but we have to keep looking.
 If we can’t find our humans, then you and I’ll leave when the others aren’t looking, find somewhere safe for the night, then get back to it tomorrow, all right?’

-Young Frank stayed by my side and we frantically dug, but the deeper we dug into the debris, more incomings came and refilled our holes.
+Young Frank stayed by my side and we frantically dug, but the deeper we dug into the debris, more incomings came and filled our holes again.

 ‘Shush,’ I called.
 ‘Pass it on young Frank.’